bobbycomet/Appify/README.md

 - Uninstalling an app does not erase its data.
 Simply reinstall later and everything returns.

-- You can nuke the entire pwa and profile with delete app and choosing delete profile.
+- You can nuke the entire PWA and profile with delete app and choosing delete profile.

 ### To back up or migrate profiles, copy the hidden directory: